joshidivanshu/graphQLJWT-Flask-/README.md

-# Python-Flask & Graphene-SQLAlchemy(GraphQL) Example
+# Python-Flask & Graphene-SQLAlchemy(GraphQL) & Flask-GraphQL-Auth(JWTAuthentication) Project
 This is an example project for using GraphQL with Flask using Graphene-SQLAlchemy.

 ## Installing Requirements